 - Consider the “mood” of your fonts.
 There is a key difference in “mood” between Serif and Sans Serif fonts.
 Serif fonts tend to be classic or formal.
 Some might even say they are elegant!
-Sans Serif fonts are usually described as modern, friendly and minimal.
+Sans Serif fonts are usually described as modern, friendly, and minimal.
 They are stylishly simplistic in the absence of decorative strokes.

 Myths about Serif and Sans-Serif Fonts

 - Serif Fonts are More Formal than Sans-Serif – although the “mood” of Serif Fonts can be formal or classic, it’s not clear cut.
-It’s possible for Sans-Serif fonts to also have the classic feel of yesteryear!
+It’s possible for Sans-Serif fonts also to have the classic feel of yesteryear!
 When you pair the right type of Serif font with a Sans-Serif, both can be classic!

-- Sans Serif Fonts are more suitable for Heading Text – yes they do suit headings but there are so many factors that come into play when it comes to “attention-grabbing” fonts.
+- Sans Serif Fonts are more suitable for Heading Text – yes, they do suit headings, but there are so many factors that come into play when it comes to “attention-grabbing” fonts.
 A Serif font can also command attention.
 Think about traditional newspapers!
 They often have bold Serif fonts as headings.

-- Serifs are for traditional print and Sans Serifs are for the web – it’s not that black and white.
-Some Serif typefaces can look beautiful online and you’ll see many Sans-Serif fonts used effectively in printed material, books and magazines.
-Screen resolution has changed and the way we consume material has changed.
+- Serifs are for traditional print, and Sans Serifs are for the web – it’s not that black and white.
+Some Serif typefaces can look beautiful online, and you’ll see many Sans-Serif fonts used effectively in printed material, books, and magazines.
+Screen resolution has changed, and the way we consume material has changed.
 It’s all about choosing the right font for the project, so don’t be afraid to debunk a few myths.

 Other Related Fonts